pc2/heart2020-web/docs/index.md

 # Latest Updates

-* 2020-03-10 Symposium cancelled due to the Coronaviros pandemic
+* 2020-03-10 Symposium cancelled due to the Coronavirus pandemic
 * 2020-02-17 Submission deadline extended to 8 March 2020
 * 2020-02-17 **We highly recommend to book your room very early maybe before you finally confirm your travel to Heart2020.
 Usually, a hotel room reservation can be canceled free of charge.**
 * 2020-02-13 Announced keynote speaker: Marilyn Wolf ["The Case for Edge Intelligence"](keyspeaker.md)